hexobandit/knowledge-db/KCSA-cheat-sheet.md

 - Api server provides server certificate or root certificate to its clients?
    - The Kubernetes API server provides a server certificate to its clients to establish a secure connection (via TLS).
 This server certificate is signed by a Certificate Authority (CA), and the CA’s root certificate is distributed to the clients for verification.

+- How does pod communicates with node?
+If hacker would want to observe all communication?
+What he would leverage on? hostNetwork or hostIPC?

+- Isolation techniques in a multi-tenant Kubernetes environment?

+- etcd can communicate with what other resources within kubernetes?
+   - The API server is the only component that directly interacts with etcd.

+- gVisor vs Firecracker
+   - gVisor = Application-level sandbox = provides secure isolation for containerized applications by implementing a user-space kernel.
+   - Firecracker = Virtual machine monitor (VMM)= Designed to run lightweight virtual machines (microVMs) for secure and isolated workloads.

+- How to enable appArmor
+   - Enable AppArmor on the Node
+   - Create an AppArmor Profile
+   - Apply AppArmor Profile to a Pod
+   - Verify AppArmor is Applied

+- Which framework describes self hosted and cloud hosted benchmarks?

+-